Alluxio/alluxio/docs/en/core-services/Caching.md

   -Dalluxio.user.file.create.ttl.action=DELETE
 ```

-For this example, ensure the `alluxio.master.ttl.checker.interval` is set to a short
+For this example, ensure the `alluxio.coordinator.ttl.checker.interval` is set to a short
 duration, such as a minute, in order for the master to quickly identify the expired files.

 ## Managing Data Replication in Alluxio